You've Been A Man Today

 2025

-You’ve Been A Man Today is the title of a series of sixteen self-portrait drawings that confront ideas surrounding masculinity.
-Inspired by the inherited complexities of body image and gender identity, these drawings aim to exonerate the self from the limitations, contradictions and irrationality of manliness as we know and understand it in the west.
+You’ve Been A Man Today is the title of an ongoing series of sixteen self-portrait drawings that confront ideas of masculinity. the inherited complexities of body image and gender identity.
+These drawings aim to exonerate the self from the limitations, contradictions and irrationality of manliness as we know and understand it in the west.